gpg/gpg4win/doc/README-BETA-en.txt

   * Kleopatra is still in development:
     Some functionalities for OpenPGP are still missing.
-    You can use GPA or WinPT for the missing functionality.
+    You can use GPA for the missing functionality.

 - German Gpg4win Kompendium: The new documentation for Gpg4win.
   This combines the previous "Einsteiger" and "Durchblicker" manuals.